-In Years 1, 2 and 3, a Science skills sheet is completed at the end of each unit of work.
+In Key stage 1 and 2, a Science skills sheet is completed at the end of each unit of work.
 At the end of an academic year a Science skills sheet is completed for the class and passed onto the next school.